 Four top tips for developers building location-based apps By John Hoopes

-As the IT around us continues to evolve and mature, it stands to reason that developers should be on a corollary journey.
+As the Internet continues to evolve and mature, so do development tools and the technologists who use them.
 But what does a more mature approach to application development look like today?
-Increasingly, user experience is where we find the most the most prominent evolution of applications, and not just in consumer applications.
-More and more B2B apps are prioritising UX, too.

-In location-based apps, and those that use location-based data or features, such as mapping data visualisations, UX is entirely tied to functionality, and vice versa.
-Everything happens somewhere.
-Whether it’s a restaurant interacting with an online delivery service, or a proptech startup gathering topographical information on a potential development site.
-In both cases, up-to-data and reliable location data is essential, but with so many datasets, formats and tools out there, choosing the right tech stack can be a tough job.
+How do application developers manage growing complexity, and deliver stunning experiences for their users?

+Apps that use location data present extra challenges.
+Users expect seamless experiences with up-to-date, reliable data – a significant design and engineering challenge.
 To help developers, here are my four best practices for building location-based apps.

 Inject some API-ness

 Developers building any application or feature that requires the use of external or third-party data are often faced with the problem of having to download large datasets from which relevant data must be extracted.
-Geospatial information, for example, is typically delivered in sizable datasets, which must be manually processed, managed and updated when new updates are released by the host.
-This requires a significant investment of time on the side of a developer.
+Geospatial information, for example, is often delivered in sizable datasets, which must be manually processed, stored, managed and updated when new updates are released by the provider.
+This technical overhead requires a significant investment of time on the side of a developer, making many potentially valuable datasets infeasible to use.

 A much easier and more targeted solution is to consume the data that’s needed, when it’s needed, which is where APIs come into play.
-Not only are APIs a more efficient way for users to consume data, they also lower the total cost of ownership.
-The API provider hosts the systems that contain the relevant data and takes charge of the updates and management, freeing up bandwidth for developers to focus on other tasks – such as improving UX!
+Not only are APIs often a more efficient way for users to consume data, they also tend to lower the total cost of building an app.
+The API provider hosts the systems that contain the relevant data and takes charge of the updates and management, freeing up time for developers to focus on other tasks.
 APIs also ensure that the most current data is being consumed, which can often define the entire proposition of an app, especially if it’s one that relies on accurate location information.

 Mapping data visualisations for example often only fulfil their purpose if they reflect the most recent data.
-One only needs to look at the multiple use cases that have been created during the COVID-19 pandemic, wherein up-to-date data has informed local and national responses to constantly evolving situations.
+APIs can ease the burden on developers by offering reliable, well-maintained data sources.

 Validate before you integrate

 Application development today necessitates the use of a variety of datasets, many of which come in incompatible formats.
 In fact, the chances that all required datasets are interoperable is very low, which could mean a significant amount of heavy lifting at the data integration stage.
-When it comes to geospatial data on the web, for example, the de facto standard, particularly for vector tiles, is .
-However, a great deal of spatial data that developers will need comes as shapefiles, which are designed for GIS applications, and others, such as (GML) filesfiles, are particularly difficult to work with.
+When it comes to geospatial data on the web, for example, the de facto standard for vector features is GeoJSON.
+However, spatial data that developers will need might come as shapefiles, which are designed for GIS applications, and others, such as Geographical Markup Language (GML), KML, GPX, polylines, vector tiles and so on – each requiring special tools to work with.

 Researching datasets, formats and libraries is not a controversial tip by any means, but it bears emphasising.
 Planning and validating use cases before breaking ground on code will save time, cost and sanity.
-After all, it’s easier to change a wire frame than to rewrite code – or worse realise that you have chosen to incorporate a poorly supported Javascript library.
+After all, it’s easier to change a wire frame than to rewrite code – or worse, realise that you have chosen to incorporate a poorly supported Javascript library or an incomplete data source.